 Campania also is home to Naples, the Neapolitan pizza HQ of Italy so it should come as no surprise that this best seller of a tomato makes an amazing pizza sauce.

-Why are these tomatoes so special?
+Why are San Marzano tomatoes so special?

 Looking like a cousin or sibling of the widely-available Roma tomato, San Marzano tomatoes are longer and thinner with a stronger, sweeter flavor.
 And this type of tomato has other great characteristics that contribute to their celebrity status for red sauces and Italian cooking.